 What I'm reading

-I kept one of these last year, but forgot to update it, so here’s my attempt to do it instead on Substack.
+I kept a list of what I was reading last year, but forgot to update it, so here’s my attempt to do it instead on Substack.

 2025